IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 * Where the presentedForm is a Binary Resource instance, the .hash and .size measure the raw artifact that has been base64encoded in the Binary.data element.
 * Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the rendered report content that would be retrieved using the mime-type specified in contentType element.

-The following subsections describe the details requirements for each referenced resource in the bundle.
+The following subsections contain requirements for each referenced resource in the bundle.
 A complete example of a DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).

 ###### 2:4.Y1.4.1.2.2 IMR Observation Resources

-The Sender shall set the `code` attribute according to the [IMR Observation](StructureDefinition-imr-observation.html) resource profile indicating if the IMR Observation resource represents finding(s), impression(s) or some other type of observations.
+The Sender shall set the `code` attribute according to the [IMR Observation](StructureDefinition-imr-observation.html) resource profile indicating whether the IMR Observation resource represents finding(s), impression(s), or some other type of observations.

-The Sender shall encode all clinical impressions using [IMR Observation](StructureDefinition-imr-observation.html) resources.
-Each impression may be encoded as a separate IMR Observation resource, or all impressions may be included in a single IMR OBservation resource as a narrative content in Observation.valueString.
-See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for examples that encode different impression as different IMR Observation resources.
+The Sender shall encode all clinical impressions using [IMR Observation](StructureDefinition-imr-observation.html) Resources.
+Each impression may be encoded as a separate IMR Observation Resource, or all impressions may be included in a single IMR Observation Resource as a narrative content in Observation.valueString.
+See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for examples that encode different impression as different IMR Observation Resources.

-The Sender shall encode all clinical findings using IMR Observation resources.
-Each finding may be encoded as a separate IMR Observation resource, or all findings may be included in a single IMR Observation resource as a narrative content in Observation.valueString.
-See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for an example that encodes multiple findings in paragraph form in a single IMR Observation resources.
+The Sender shall encode all clinical findings using IMR Observation Resources.
+Each finding may be encoded as a separate IMR Observation Resource, or all findings may be included in a single IMR Observation resource as a narrative content in Observation.valueString.
+See [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) for an example that encodes multiple findings in paragraph form in a single IMR Observation Resource.

 > See [Structure in Radiology Reporting](volume-1.html#xx411-structure-in-radiology-reporting) for discussions regarding different *structures* applicable to radiology reporting.